Your Privacy

 2. The decision-making is subjective instead of objective – When decisions are made based on opinions or points that are not binary, it makes it near impossible to automate.
 The one exception could be investing in an RPA tool with AI functionality or some other form of machine learning capabilities to use in conjunction with RPA.
 These processes should fall on the lower end of RPA worthy candidates list.

 3. The cost-benefit analysis returns a low estimate ROI – When performing a cost-benefit analysis, you will see the estimated ROI after automating a process.
 There will be some cases where the estimated ROI returned low enough that it does not make sense to invest the time and energy required to automate.
-While every process is different, some examples of processes that often lead to a low ROI include tasks that:
+While every process is different, some examples of processes that often lead to a low ROI include tasks that: a small number of people own, require minimal time and effort to complete, or are performed at low frequency.

 My Organization has Invested in RPA, Now What?